techmad220/hackerexperience-rust/README.md

-# HackerExperience Rust - Multiplayer Hacking MMO
+# NetHeist - Multiplayer Hacking MMO

-**A fully-featured, production-ready multiplayer hacking game built in Rust with 150,000+ lines of code, supporting 10,000+ concurrent players.**
+**A fully-featured, production-ready multiplayer hacking game built in Rust with 102,000+ lines of code, supporting 10,000+ concurrent players.**

-## 🎮 What is HackerExperience?
+## 🎮 What is NetHeist?

-HackerExperience is a browser-based hacking simulation MMO where players:
+NetHeist (formerly HackerExperience Rust) is a browser-based hacking simulation MMO where players:
 - Hack into virtual servers and corporations
 - Develop and deploy malware
 - Engage in cyber warfare with other players